rcavalero/dailytasks/README.md

 ## Built With

-* This application was built using HTML, JavaScript, Bootstrap CSS Framework & some additional CSS styling.
+* This application was built using HTML, JavaScript, jQuery, Bootstrap CSS Framework & some additional CSS styling.

 ## Authors